West Covina, California: 2010

 Taiwan 5.5%, El Salvador 3.1%, Hong Kong 2.7%, Guatemala 1.5%, Korea 1.3% and Indonesia 1.2%.

-Mexican and Filipino are the most common ancestries in West Covina.
+According to the 2000 Census, Mexicans and Filipinos were the most common ancestries in West Covina.
+Mexico and Philippines were the most common foreign places of birth.

+The most common ancestries in West Covina are Irish, German, English, Italian, and French.
+The most common non-English languages spoken are Spanish and Chinese.

+Homelessness

+In 2022, Los Angeles Homeless Services Authority's Greater Los Angeles Homeless Count counted 112 homeless individuals in West Covina.

 Economy

 Top employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022 Comprehensive Annual Financial Report, the top employers in the city are:

-Shopping
+Retail

 There are three major shopping centers in West Covina: Plaza West Covina, Eastland Center, and The Heights at West Covina.

 Plaza West Covina

 Plaza West Covina is a regional mall that has 208 shops, stores, and restaurants.
 The mall is two levels and is anchored by Macy's (180,000 sq ft.) to the east, JC Penney (193,963 sq ft.) to the south, Sears (137,820 sq ft.) to the west, Best Buy (45,000 sq ft.) to the north, and the XXI Forever flagship store, also to the north.
 There is a food court on the second level as well as other restaurants, and food and drink kiosks throughout the mall.
 The mall is known for its many fashion shops and high-end fashion boutiques.